GotenJBZ/discepto/README.md

 DISCEPTO_DEBUG: when `true`, reload html templates every request
 DISCEPTO_DATABASE_URL: you know
 DISCEPTO_PORT: you know.
 Default is 23495
-DISCEPTO_SESSION_KEY: key used to encrypt cookies
+DISCEPTO_SESSION_KEY: key used to sign cookies
 ```